seL4/sel4-tutorials/tutorials/threads/threads.md

 /*- endfilter -*/
 ```

+### CapDL Loader

 Previous tutorials have taken place in the root task where the starting CSpace layout is set by the
-kernel.
-For this tutorial we will use the capDL-loader-app as the root task.
-This root task takes
+seL4 boot protocol.
+This tutorial uses a the *capDL loader*, a root task which allocates statically
+ configured objects and capabilities.

+The capDL loader parses
-a static description of all the capabilities in the system the relevant ELF binaries required to
+a static description of the system and the relevant ELF binaries.
-set up a static system.
 It is primarily used in [Camkes](https://docs.sel4.systems/CAmkES/) projects
-but we will also use it here to remove a lot of object allocation and retyping boilerplate.
+but we also use it in the tutorials to reduce redundant code.
-The program that you construct will end up with its own CSpace and address space that are separate
+The program that you construct will end up with its own CSpace and VSpace, which are separate
-from the initial seL4 root task (which will be the capdl-loader-app.
+from the root task, meaning CSlots like `seL4_CapInitThreadVSpace` have no meaning
+in applications loaded by the capDL loader.

-Some information about CapDL projects can be found [here](https://docs.sel4.systems/CapDL.html).
+Information about CapDL projects can be found [here](https://docs.sel4.systems/CapDL.html).

-### Retype and configure a thread (vspace root, cspace roots, ipc buffer)
+### Configure a TCB

 When you first build and run the tutorial, you should see something like the following:
 ```